X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 A is address of zero page pointer to the start address.
 X and Y contain the _exclusive_ end address to save.
 That is, these should contain the address immediately after the final byte:  X = low byte, Y = high byte.
 Upon return, if C is clear, there were no errors.
 C being set indicates an error in which case A will have the error number.

 ---

+#### Function Name: `BSOUT`

+(This routine is also referred to as `CHROUT`)

+Purpose: Write a character to the default output device.
+Call Address: $FFD2
+Communication Register: .A
+Preparatory routines: OPEN, CHKOUT (Both are only needed when sending to files/other non-screen devices)
+Error returns: c = 0 if no error, c = 1 in case of error
+Registers affected: .P

+**Description:** Writes the character in A to the currently-selected output device.
+By default, this is the user's screen.
+By calling `CHKOUT`, however, the default device can be changed and characters can be sent to other devices - a file on an SD card, for example.
+In order to send output to a file, call `OPEN` first to open the file, then `CHKOUT` to set it as the default output device, then finally `BSOUT` to write the data.

+Upon return, if C is clear, there were no errors.
+Otherwise, C will be set.

+**Note:** Before returning, this routine uses a `CLI` processor instruction, which will allow IRQ interrupts to be triggered.
+This makes the `BSOUT` routine inappropriate for use within interrupt handler functions.
+One possible workaround could be to output text information directly, by writing to the appropriate VERA registers.
+Care must be taken to save and restore the VERA's state, however, in order to prevent affecting other software running on the system (to include BASIC or the KERNAL itself).

+---